Reims

 It is popularly supposed to have been erected by the Remi in honour of Augustus but probably actually dates from the 3rd or 4th century.
 The Mars Gate was one of 4 Roman gates to the city walls, which were restored at the time of the Norman Invasion of northern France in the 9th century.

-Above we have only mentioned the most important sights in Reims.
+Here we have only mentioned the most important sights in Reims.
 There are also several other important buildings of interest, numerous parks and gardens, other religious monuments including a synagogue and various churches, some grand townhouses, an imposing town hall and part of the original Roman forum.

 The city’s economy is based largely on wine production, for which the Champagne region is famous, and a visit to Reims often includes a popular tasting of the most famous French wines at the 'Maison de Champagne'.
 Of course Reims also has all the shops and other facilities that you would expect in a major city.

-Map of Reims & places nearby
+Map of Reims and places nearby

 Epernay